rakutentech/leofs_docs/install.rst

 System Requirements
 -------------------
-LeoFS development currently targets Debian 6, Ubuntu-Server 12.04 LTS or Higher|13.04 and CentOS 6.x, but should work on most Linux platforms with the following software installed:
+LeoFS development currently targets Debian 6, Ubuntu-Server 12.04 LTS or Higher and CentOS 6.5, but should work on most Linux platforms with the following software installed:

-* `Erlang/OTP R15B03-1 <http://www.erlang.org/download_release/16>`_
 * `Erlang/OTP R16B03-1 <http://www.erlang.org/download_release/23>`_